 GigaVUE-HC2 nodes equipped with Control Card version 2 (HC2 CCv2) AND 100Gb modules, PRT-HC0-CO2, require a chassis mode of 100G to be configured in software.

-The default mode for all platforms is normal.
+The platform PRT-HC0-CO2 has two modes default and 100G.
+The platform will be in default mode.
 To change the mode to 100G, first remove the existing configuration from the chassis, then configure the mode.
 For example: